williamcanin/dj-tasks/README.md

 ## Usage

-1 - Creating ".env" file:
+1 - Creating `.env` file:

 ```shell
 $ ./bin/dj-tasks --env
 ```

-2 - Creating an app in Django that will be stored in the "apps" folder:
+2 - Creating an app in Django that will be stored in the `apps` folder:

 ```shell
 $ ./bin/dj-tasks --app <APP NAME>